yegor256/blog/_drafts/printers.md

 }
 {% endhighlight %}

-We need it to be transferred in XML format.
+We need it to be transferred into XML format.
 A more or less traditional way to do it is via getters and JAXB:

 {% highlight java %}